 Miami Herald’s Jeffrey Weiss talking about the differences between the Royal Castle & White Castle burgers

 The company would reach a peak of over 200 restaurant locations in the mid-1960s.
+During its opening week of sales in Miami, the first store grossed $245.

+William Singer had a local company design the iconic flat-top, glass-fronted buildings that are still associated with Royal Castle to this day.
 Another feature that longtime fans remember is that upon entering most Royal Castles, you would find their Fit for a King slogan embedded in the terrazzo floor.

-Royal Castle Goes Public then Sold
+Royal Castle Goes Public, then Gets Sold

-A few years later, Royal Castle sold the company to Performance Systems Inc., owners of Minnie Pearl’s Chicken, in February 1969.
+The company went public in 1965.
+A few years later, in February 1969, Royal Castle sold the company to Performance Systems Inc., owners of Minnie Pearl’s Chicken.

 Performance Systems was forced to sell Royal Castle locations where the property value far exceeded the profit generated by the restaurant.